 New peanut products in the dairy category have spiked since the start of 2018.
 In both the dairy milk and alternative milk spaces, product introductions with peanut ingredients are up 200%, according to data from Mintel.
 New breakfast cereals with peanuts have increased 50%.

-Dairy, non-dairy and cereal
+Dairy and cereal

 In the yogurt case, Dannon introduced a new flavor to its Greek yogurt brand.
 Oikos Protein Crunch Vanilla Yogurt with Chocolate Oats & Peanuts with 17 grams of protein and 6 grams of fiber.
 The product joins a variety of yogurt brands adding peanut and peanut butter flavors, including Chobani Flips and Yoplait Girl Scout cookie flavors.

-Peanut milk can top off several new breakfast cereals including Peanut Butter Crunch from Kashi Go Lean.
+Milk can top off several new breakfast cereals including Peanut Butter Crunch from Kashi Go Lean.
 “Say hello to our peanut buttery friend who is the perfect addition to our GOLEAN family,” according to the company.
 “It’s got plant-powered nutrition with 10g protein and 6g fiber, not to mention great-tasting, crunchy clusters bursting with peanut butter goodness.
 This cereal is the best of both worlds and might just become your new favorite.”

 In hot cereals, Gluten Free Bar (GFB) has introduced PB&J Power Breakfast positioned as “oatmeal but better.”
 The product has 9 grams of protein, contains no added sugars and is packaged in a convenient, recyclable pack made from sustainable sources.